keylime/keylime/docs/user_guide/runtime_ima.rst

     measure func=FILE_MMAP mask=MAY_EXEC
     measure func=MODULE_CHECK uid=0

-This default policy measures all executables in `bprm_check` and all files `mmapped` executable in `file_mmap` and module checks and skips several irrelevant files (logs, audit, tmp, etc).
+This default policy measures all executables in :code:`bprm_check` and all files :code:`mmapped` executable in :code:`file_mmap` and module checks and skips several irrelevant files (logs, audit, tmp, etc).

-Once your `ima-policy` is in place, reboot your machine (or even better have it present in your image for first boot).
+Once your :code:`ima-policy` is in place, reboot your machine (or even better have it present in your image for first boot).

 You can then verify IMA is measuring your system::